 - Entertainment: This could include card games or a special toy.
 I find it helpful for children to have their favorite toy in there to ease any storm anxiety they might have

 Once you’ve completed each step, your safe room should be ready to be put to use, though we hope you never have to.

-For more tips to prepare for a storm, visit ClickOrlando.com/hurricane.
+For more on ways to prepare for storms, visit ClickOrlando.com/Hurricane.